protofire/polkadot-contract-wizard/README.md

 1. Make sure your daemon `docker` is running in your system.

-2. (Optional) Set the environment variables for the container on [.docker.env](./.docker/dev/.docker.env).
+2. (Optional) Set the environment variables for the container on [dev.docker.env](./.docker/dev.docker.env).
 These will be used to configure the application.

 3. Run the following command to start the container (Will do a build previously in the first run):

     ```bash
-    docker-compose --file .docker/docker-compose.yml --env-file .docker/dev/.docker.env up
+    docker-compose --env-file .docker/dev.docker.env up
     ```

 4. Your application should now be running on the specified port.
-You can access it by visiting `localhost:<EXTERNAL_PORT>` in your browser.
+You can access it by visiting `localhost:<EXTERNAL_PORT>` (Port 3000 by default) in your browser.

 > ✋ Stop the all the running containers with the following command:
 > `docker-compose stop`